 System Sound

-In essence, it’s a two channel mixer, with a micropone, digital oscillator (sine/noise), two tilt EQs and a power amp.
-Simple standard circuits are connected in a clever way to enable many kinds of drones, noises, sound art and chaotic messes even without anything plugged in.
-Instantly get the sound of a cheap and horrible mixer feeding back, without patching.
-Add the microphone and some noise to make things even less stable.
-Mangle drum loops, guitars, scream into the microphone.
+Instantly achieve the sound of a cheap and horrible mixer feeding back, with zero patching!
+Add the microphone to make things even less stable.
+Add noise to make things noisier, or the oscillator to sort things out (sort of).
+Use it to mangle drum loops, guitars, or any other sounds.
 Or gently saturate the oscillator, send it to your favourite modulation effect and zone out making drones with a touch of feedback to spice things up.
 Use a speaker to resonate your environment, find hidden resonances in everyday objects using noise or the sine wav.
 Attach it onto a wall or a piece of plywood with the four mounting holes for more stability.

 The System Sound features the following: